ChouaibKhamallah/SambaADSecure/README.md

 # Samba Active Directory Secure

-This script makes your Samba Active Directory domain controller more secure, based on the tiering model.
+This script makes your Samba Active Directory domain controller more secure.